 Figure 2: Gross margins in NOK for gasoline stations in Oslo on Monday 21 April 2008 and Monday 24 August 2015.
 Margins are in real terms (2015-NOK=1).
 Each black mark and corresponding grey mark vertically above it are observations for one station.
 The 2008 observations are to the left of the vertical dashed line, while 2015 observations are to right of the same line.
-1 EUR \approx 9.50 NOK.
+1 EUR $\approx$ 9.50 NOK.

 We proceed in two steps.
 First, we study the impact of the time-dependent price pattern on firms' profitability.
 In particular, we pay attention to the effect of establishing an additional weekly restoration on Thursdays.
-To the best of our knowledge, our approach is novel.6 firms use a significant amount of effort on continuing to ensure that the system is in use every week.
+To the best of our knowledge, our approach is novel.

 With the use of a panel dataset of daily gasoline prices covering different periods between 2004 and 2015, we are able to investigate the effect of the development of a second restoration day on profitability over time.
 We show that the introduction of another day off from competition has increased firms' gross margins throughout the week.
-This may explain why
+This may explain why firms use a significant amount of effort on continuing to ensure that the system is in use every week.

-6 Noel (2015) analyzes the effects on prices from a natural experiment (a refinery fire) where price cycles were temporarily eliminated.
+&lt;sup>6 Noel (2015) analyzes the effects on prices from a natural experiment (a refinery fire) where price cycles were temporarily eliminated.